When it comes to growing fruit trees, what do you do and when? Check out this infographic!

 These are just a few of the disease resistant apple tree options.
 You’ll find these apple varieties and many more in your local specialist fruit tree nursery.
-And you can find and download my fruit tree nursery resource list here.
+You can find and download my fruit tree nursery resource list here.

-So, let’s say you decide you want to plant and buy a Pristine apple tree.
+Let’s say you decide to purchase and plant a Pristine apple tree.
 You are excited about growing those sweet and juicy apples and dream about the great pies you’re going to bake!

 You have discovered that Pristine is resistant to apple scab, an apple tree disease that is common in your community.
 What else do you need to know?

 All of this information and more will be available in your fruit tree nursery catalogue.
 And there’s lots more to consider when researching your apple tree.
 In my online fruit tree care training course, I’ll take you through it step-by-step in the 2-hour-long module on choosing your fruit tree.